|Godox Witstro AD-180 with ProPac external battery pack|

 The Witstros are compatible with cameras of all major brands, and can be used in a number of different ways, for starters on the hot-shoe, which – at least in the case of the AD 180 – can be done without mayor inconveniences because it weighs only slightly more than the Nikon SB-910 without batteries: 550 vs. 420g.

-Add the typical weight of 4 Ni-MH rechargeables (± 30g, each) and you are looking at virtually the same load on top of your camera (without considering accessories).
+Add the typical weight of 4 Ni-MH rechargeables (± 30g, each) to the SB-910's "empty weight" and you are looking at virtually the same load on top of your camera (without considering accessories).
 The AD-360 is a bit more of a handful: 780g.

 When used off-camera, flash sync can be achieved through a S1/S2 slave function, where the camera’s built-in or optional flash can automatically trigger these units.